The-Burnes-Center/ai-iep/lib/chatbot-api/functions/user-profile-handler/README.md

 - **GET /profile**: Retrieves a user's profile
 - **PUT /profile**: Updates a user's profile information
+- **DELETE /profile**: Deletes the entire user profile and all associated data
 - **POST /profile/children**: Adds a child to a user's profile
 - **GET /profile/children/{childId}/documents**: Gets documents for a specific child
 - **DELETE /profile/children/{childId}/documents/{documentId}**: Deletes a document